liferay-design/liferay.design/src/markdown/handbook/tools/jira/issues/task.md

 - Tasks can be separated into subtasks.
 - Tasks can be assigned to a responsible employee (aka assignee).
 - Tasks are part of a sprint or scrum.
-- They are being worked on actively, can be forwarded to someone else for feedback and can be marked as done when finished.
+- They are being worked on actively, can be forwarded to someone else for feedback, and can be marked as done when finished.
 - Tasks can be cross-linked and can block each other.

 ### Creating a Task